quantide/qtraining/060-ggplot/input/acknowledgements.md

 This web book is the result of work of my colleagues:

 * Nicola Sturaro, who wrote the first version of this book
-* Veronica Giro, who wrote the current version.
+* Veronica Giro and Emanuela Furfaro, who wrote the current version.

 ![](images/EF5C8766.jpg)